ismailsoftdev/DjangoInitiator/README.md

-# Django Initiator
+# DjangoInitiator

-**Django Initiator** is a command-line tool that simplifies the process of creating a new Django project.
+**DjangoInitiator** is a command-line tool that simplifies the process of creating a new Django project.
 It guides you through setting up your project's directory, creating a virtual environment, installing Django and additional dependencies, and generating a requirements.txt file.
 This makes it easy to start new Django projects without the hassle of manually setting up the environment.

 ## Features